magace/Domstocks/README.md

 ## **📌 Bugs**
 Plenty im sure.
 I just needed to get something going asap.
 Please reach out with any you find. :)

+Unidentified Jewels were returing wrong pickit line on d2r have not tested with d2lod.

+Delete items does not remove stock.

+Add item stopped working.

+App lags when characters log with lots of items.

 ## **📌 Images**

 Item viewer: